Hints and Tips for Physical Well-Being

 Best used in a nebulizing diffuser.
 My note, this is best used in daytime, energizing, as well as decongesting!
 (February 2008)

 Frankincense is the first oil I reach for when coughs or congestion come down in my chest.
-I like to blend it with Black Spruce, our Sweet Spanish Eucalyptus, Atlas Cedarwood, and a bit of Hyssop.
+I like to blend it with black spruce, our Sweet Spanish Eucalyptus[We currently carry Eucalyptus Globulus which would be a wonderful substitute.], Atlas Cedarwood, and a bit of Hyssop.